 Turtlenecks and shiny clothing is generally a no-no. When in doubt, send a snapshot of the outfits you are considering to your photographer if he/she offers specific recommendations.

 Most photographers do not consult on specifics of your wardrobe but if they do, take advantage of it.
-Some general inspiration can be found on these Pinterest boards for men and for women.

 Often times people take headshots that are formatted for one use i.e. portrait or square crop for LinkedIn.
 It’s hard to predict how you will need to use your photos for down the road or what kind or requirements are needed by others.